The debt obligations of Tanner Health System, per our combined financial statements for the years ended June 30, 2018 and 2017, encompass:

 And in September 2017, Tanner Medical Center entered into a promissory note with United Community Bank to obtain working capital with a maturity date of Oct.
 1, 2020.

-We are pleased to share the relevant detail from the combined financial statements for the years ended June 30, 2018 and 2017.
-Please see pages 28-31 of our audit statement for our listing of hospital indebtedness.
+We are pleased to share the relevant detail from the combined financial statements for the years ended June 30, 2020 and 2019.
+Please see this document for our audit statement of our listing of hospital indebtedness.